What is there to do at Missouri National Recreational River?

-Missouri National Recreational River is both a unit of the National Park System (like Yellowstone NP and Gettysburg NMP) and a part of the National Wild and Scenic Rivers System.
+- Missouri National Recreational River is both a unit of the National Park System (like Yellowstone National Park or Shiloh National Battlefield) and a part of the National Wild and Scenic Rivers System.
 The National Park Service banned personal watercraft on the waters of the National Park System effective April 20, 2000.
 (More info) There are only a few exceptions to this nationwide ban.

 Do you have a Junior Ranger program?

-Yes, we do!
-Call 402-667-2546 or stop in at the Lewis and Clark Visitor Center for more information.
-Go to our Kids' Page for puzzles and links to our Junior Ranger program and other activities.
+- Yes, we do!
+Go to our Kids' Page for links to our Junior Ranger program and other activities.

 Where can I get my National Parks Passport book stamped?

 - You can get your book stamped at the National Park Service office located at 508 East 2nd Street in Yankton at the outside information board or inside from 8:00 am to 4:30pm Monday through Friday, at the Lewis & Clark Visitor Center, and at the Niobrara and Ponca State Parks.